schwarzer-vulpecula/image-gallery-express/uploading.markdown

 # Uploading

 Uploading is the core functionality of any image gallery.
 Although simple in concept, there are many pitfalls that need to be avoided.
 Fortunately, the Multer middleware provides ways of doing this easily.
-Many thanks to the creator of Multer!
+Many thanks to the creators of Multer!

 ## Filtering